shashwatk472/GeekBook/README.md

 <h1  style="">Geekbook</h1>

-<h4 >A full stack web application where users can post their question, chat with other developers, and view the solution to their question.
-Users must first register before they can access the platform's features.
-It also has a profile section where users can view their own or other developers' profiles.
+<h4 >A Social networking web application where programmers can conncet with each other.
+This application allows users to post their question and other programmer can give a solution for a problem.
+It also contains real time peer to peer chat feature.
+In this application users can view their own or other developers' profiles.
 It also has a feature that allows users to update their information.</h4>

 <h3>TECH STACK USED</h3>